 JCJM is open to rabbis, cantors, and rabbinic and cantorial students of all denominations.
 We further invite our clergy partners to share the 2022 learning sessions with your communities.

 How do I register?

 Registration is not yet open for the 2022 learning sessions; registration will be offered for each individual session.
-Please contact Liz Braun-Lilenfeld, Deputy Director of Outreach, or Paul Sherman, Outreach Manager, with any questions.
+Please contact Liz Braun-Lilenfeld, Deputy Director of Outreach, or Paul Sherman, Senior Outreach Manager, with any questions.

 How much does the Jewish Clergy Justice Mission cost?

 There is no fee for this virtual series of events.

 What is the program schedule?

 We look forward to hosting the following sessions: